kaibcropley/Battleship/README.md

 # Battleship
-A game of Battleship I have been working on while I have been on vacation
+A game of Battleship based off my previous battleship developed in Python

 Made with and working in Clion